Man of Smoke: Reception

 There are few futurist novels, and along with Mafarka the Futurist by Filippo Tommaso Marinetti, Man of Smoke is the one that has received the most attention over the years.
 In 1992, Publishers Weekly called it a "rewarding and critically important modernist tale" with "deft social commentary and irony".
 In Italica, Paschal Viglionese highlighted allusions to Inferno and The Decameron and how the book combines serious social themes with "the comic, the irreverent, the bizarre, and the grotesque".
 Tamburri writes that Man of Smoke contrasts greatly to the conventional Italian literature of its time, a trait it shares with the poetry Palazzeschi otherwise was known for, to which the novel works as a companion piece.

+Adaptation

 The book was the basis for the opera Perelà, uomo di fumo composed by Pascal Dusapin, which premiered in 2003.